LEADERSHIP AND VOLUNTEER MANAGEMENT

 Volunteer Engagement Professional (VEP) Micro-Credential

 Effective volunteer programs strengthen organizational sustainability and build capacity.
 Learn foundational knowledge to ensure a robust volunteer program with the five courses designed for both emerging and experienced nonprofit professionals.
 The online Volunteer Engagement Professional (VEP) program created in partnership by the Academy of Prosocial Learning and the Association for Animal Welfare Advancement provides a comprehensive, contemporary overview of volunteer engagement in several environments, including animal protection.
 Led by experts working in nonprofit leadership, learners will gain practical skills relevant to today's volunteer programs.
+All courses have been pre-approved for CE points of continuing education credit toward the Certified Animal Welfare Administrator credential offered by The Association for Animal Welfare Advancement.

 Program of Study: